Largest Coworking Companies

 Coworking spaces are a great alternative to traditional offices or working from home, and the trend is only growing.
 Freelancers, digital professionals, artists, developers and startups get a chance to work in an environment that fosters creativity, increases productivity and allows natural networking.
 Interior design and furnishings play a significant part in creating the atmosphere which leads to increased work satisfaction.
+Office relocations bring a lot of changes to an organization and even the office move itself can be a challenge for them.
+Therefore attracting fast expanding companies with the pitch that everything is ready for them to move in and that they simply need to walk in with their laptops, can be a very effective marketing strategy.
 If you're opening a space, read on to find out how to choose the right furniture for your business.

 Before you start furnishing your space, consider your target audience.
 Are you trying to attract millennials who cherish minimalism?
 Targeting slick professionals who won’t accept anything less than chic?
 Unfussy freelancers who only need a desk and an outlet to be happy?